-Sierra Klotz is a licensed clinical social worker and a clinician at the Complex Trauma Treatment Center Boston.
+Sierra Spinney is a licensed clinical social worker and a clinician at the Complex Trauma Treatment Center Boston.
 She specializes in the treatment of adolescents and adults impacted by developmental and relational trauma, resulting in PTSD, Complex PTSD, dissociative disorders, and attachment disorders.
-She uses relational and evidenced-based approaches to help clients begin to understand the impact of trauma while feeling supported and cared for.
+She uses relational and evidence-based approaches to help clients begin to understand the impact of trauma while feeling supported and cared for.

 Sierra graduated from Smith College School for Social Work and went on to complete a post-masters fellowship on the Victims of Violence Team at Cambridge Health Alliance.
 Here, she trained with experts in the field using the Stage Model of trauma recovery, Internal Family Systems (IFS) and Accelerated Experiential Dynamic Psychotherapy (AEDP).
 She has also practiced clinical work with adolescents in a school setting in Northern California and with adults at Positive Impact Health Centers, an HIV clinic in Atlanta, GA.